Vote now to help us win award

 After a lengthy procurement process Blakedown Landscapes were commissioned to deliver the main park works.

-The main project was completed by May 2019 with some further work to the BMX track due to take place in autumn 2019.
+The main project was completed by May 2019 with some further work to the BMX track due to take place in spring 2020.

 Blakedown Landscapes began work in September 2018 completing it in four phases so parts of the open space remained open for public use.